 If items are being linked together such as a lighting festoon, ensure that all of the products conform to the zone rating you require.
 It is OK to have zone 0 and zone 1 linked together in the same area if the classification is zone 1, but you can only use the zone 0 products if the zone is zone 0.
 So like with many items of safety equipment you can over specify but not under specify.

-Every part of the marking describes the equipment’s area of use and we do have posters that would detail this information in depth should you require a poster, please contact our office.
+Every part of the marking describes the equipment’s area of use and we do have posters that detail this information in depth.
+If you would like a poster please contact our office.